Wanstead Park

 VIOLENCE RELATED

-The ward priorities were discussed at the last ward panel meeting which took place on the 3rd December 2025.
+The ward priorities were discussed at the last ward panel meeting which took place on the 11th March 2026.
 The ward panel have decided to keep the priorities the same.
-This will be reviewed at the next ward panel meeting which is taking place on the 11th March 2026.
+This will be reviewed at the next ward panel meeting which is taking place on the 10th June 2026.

 Ongoing robberies occurring around Wanstead High School.

-The ward priorities were discussed at the last ward panel meeting which took place on the 3rd December 2025.
+The ward priorities were discussed at the last ward panel meeting which took place on the 11th March 2026.
 The ward panel have decided to keep the priorities the same.
-This will be reviewed at the next ward panel meeting which is taking place on the 11th March 2026.
+This will be reviewed at the next ward panel meeting which is taking place on the 10th June 2026.

 Targeted patrols in and around the area during times the offences are occurring.
 Liaising with members of the public to issue crime prevention advice & forming a partnership working model with the council and bordering borough.
-Street briefing on the roads affected to find out if there are any unreported crimes
+Street briefing on the roads affected to find out if there are any unreported crimes.

 S - Reduce the number of Robberies